Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 # TripleSeat Event Data Pipeline

 ## Overview
-This project builds an automated data pipeline that extracts event and lead data from the TripleSeat API, transforms nested structures, and loads the data for analytics and application use.
+This project delivers a production-style ETL pipeline that converts complex TripleSeat event and lead data into a reliable analytics layer, enabling operational reporting and application integration.

 The pipeline supports reporting on:
 • Event performance trends
 • Booking activity
 • Lead tracking and operational insights